 - Ph.D., History, Harvard University

 In 2012, Professor Fawaz was awarded the title of Chevalier in the French National Order of the Legion of Honor.
-She also served as the founding director of the Fares Center for Eastern Mediterranean Studies at Tufts University and as president of Harvard University's Board of Overseers.
+She also served as the founding director of the Fares Center for Eastern Mediterranean Studies at Fletcher and as president of Harvard University's Board of Overseers.
 Fawaz is a member of the Council on Foreign Relations as well as a member of the Comité Scientifique of the Maison Méditerranéenne des Sciences de l'Homme at the Université d'Aix-Marseille.
 She is currently researching the changing nature of collective memory and the evolving legacy of World War I in Lebanon and Syria.
 Fawaz received her Ph.D. in History from Harvard University.

 - Chevalier, French National Order of the Legion of Honor, 2012